 Here are 6 solutions that have proved useful to many Windows users.
 So before you call a computer technician, why not try the following methods and fix the problem by yourself?
 You don’t need to try them all; just work your way down the list until you find the one that works for you.

 Some Windows users have reported that they experienced this ‘blue screen of death (BSOD)’ error right after an update of their graphics card drivers (or a Windows Update).
-If that’s when you got the error, you should restore your video driver to a previous version to secure the stability of your hardware device.
+If that’s when you got the error, you should uninstall your current video driver to secure the stability of your hardware device.
 Here’s how to do it:

-1) On your keyboard, press the Windows logo key and R at the same time to invoke the Run dialog box.
-Then type devmgmt.msc into the box and click OK.
+- On your keyboard, press the Windows key and the R key at the same time, then type devmgmt.msc and hit Enter.

-6) Restart your computer for the changes to take effect.
+- Restart your computer for the last driver to install.

-After you restore your video driver to a previous version, verify if the ‘Kernel Mode Heap Corruption’ error still persists.
+After the driver uninstallation, verify if the ‘Kernel Mode Heap Corruption’ error still persists.
 If it does, try the next fix, below.

 Fix 2: Update your device drivers